Are You Addicted to Love? Love Addict Test

 2. I typically fall in love, get crushes on, or obsess about unavailable/avoidant individuals.
 Yes __ No __

-3. I tend to rush into love relationships too quickly without truly getting to know my partner.
+3. I tend to rush into love relationships too quickly without getting to know my partner.

 Yes __ No __